livewire/livewire/docs/7_event_listeners.md

 In the above example, the handler will only be called if `event.key` is equal to 'PageDown'.

-## Special functions
+## Special actions
-In Livewire, there are some "special" functions usually prefixed with a "$" symbol:
+In Livewire, there are some "special" actions that are usually prefixed with a "$" symbol:

 Function | Description
 --- | ---